cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 One variant can be used with any field; the others are optimized variants that are restricted to specific fields.

+The routines given in this section depend on the constant Z from the simplified SWU map.

 #### sqrt_ratio for any field

-This routine depends on the constant Z from the simplified SWU map.
+This routine applies to any field.
 Note that for a given F, the values l, o, tv0, and tv1 do not depend on the inputs to the procedure and can be precomputed.